Maxine Sutisna

 Maxine Maria Sutisna (born January 15, 2007) is an Indonesian college basketball player for the Cal State Fullerton Titans of the Big West Conference (BWC).
-She is the first-ever Indonesian woman to earn a Division I athletic scholarship.
+She is one of the few Indonesians to play in the NCAA Division I (the other being Theresna Ninon Salemon).

+Personal life

+Maxine was born in Jakarta, to Michael Sutisna and Maura Tupamahu.
+Has two siblings, Margaux and Mikael, and is majoring in kinesiology.

 High school career

 With her two seasons playing for SMAN 70 Jakarta in the Development Basketball League (DBL), she won two championships and also two MVP awards.
 She secured a spot in the DBL Girls's All-Star 2022 and 2023 which were played in Chicago, Illinois.
-After their 2023 All-Star campaign, Sutisna accepted a scholarship offer from the San Francisco, California based-school Archbishop Riordan for her senior season.
+After their 2023 All-Star campaign, Sutisna accepted a scholarship offer from the San Francisco, California based-school Archbishop Riordan.
+She was named Second Team All Western Catholic Athletic League and was the team captain for her junior and senior year at Riordan.
+She was ranked the number 14 prospect from the Northern California Class of 2025.
+She is the first NCAA Division 1 athlete from Archbishop Riordan.